 The data concerned may be used solely for caching purposes, and only retained or stored for a maximum period of 24 hours.
 These data must then be deleted by the Portal Partner without awaiting a request to do so.
 This is necessary in order to be able to give the Portal Partner a guarantee that the data is up-to-date and to take account of the rights of use in the dealer data.

 The Portal Partner may flexibly display the solute offers on its portal and they may be used in sequence with the Portal Provider's own data or data of competitors.
 Duplicate offers will be removed by the Portal Partner.

 The Portal Partner will ensure that the CPCs provided are at no time displayed in an unencrypted form (even in the URL that is displayed on mouseover) or otherwise published or otherwise made available to third parties.

-Dealer offers must be reproduced completely unchanged, in particular with offer name, store name (or dealer logo), offer price including the clickout URL.
-The tracking code in particular may not be removed by solute.
+Dealer offers are to be reproduced completely unchanged, in particular with offer name, store name (or dealer logo), offer price, basic price and including clickout URL.
+In particular, the tracking code may not be removed by solute.

 he target URL of a clickout URL transmitted by solute may not be changed or shortened; the target URL may in particular not be framed or access to the target URL connected with a pop-up or pop-under.

 The Portal Partner will ensure that the dealer offers provided by solute are not displayed on online portals which glorify violence or contain pornographic, unethical, youth-endangering, criminal or otherwise illegal content.
 The Portal Partner will especially ensure that the content of its website does not infringe any property rights and statutory provisions and especially that the provisions of the German Telemedia Act (TMG), the Federal Data Protection Act (BDSG) and the GDPR are complied with.